 You can pay using Skype Credit, credit card, PayPal, bank transfer and other local payment methods.

-Recurring payments are charged to your payment method (for example, credit card or PayPal) three days before the delivery of the next month’s subscription.
+Recurring payments are charged to your payment method three days before the delivery of the next month’s subscription.
 If you have a limited subscription and you’ve already used all your calling minutes, you need to wait until your subscription resets (three days after billing) to be able to call again.

 Get more help with subscription payments, payment limits, and changing your payment method or credit card details.

-After you’ve ordered your subscription, you will receive an email confirmation with the details of your purchase.
+After you’ve bought your subscription, we’ll send you an email confirmation with the details of your purchase.

 The subscription appears in your account as a delivered order.
-To check your order history, sign in to your account and in the Account details section, click Billing information > Purchase history.
+To check your order history, sign in to your account and in the Account details section at the bottom of the page, click Purchase history.